New Jersey’s Dastardly Dirty Diaper Dumper Has Finally Been Caught

 This diaper dumping ritual happened at a minimum of three times a week.
 There must have been some discernible pattern as police were finally able to anticipate where he would dump next.
 That is how they ultimately caught him.

 Determining the penalty for the crime is all that remains.
-Friedman has been charged with interference of transportation, and has received numerous traffic tickets.
+Friedman has been charged with interference of transportation and has received numerous traffic tickets.
 In the case of the motorcyclist, it is conceivable that Friedman could face a civil suit for damages and wrongful injury.

 As a public service reminder, always wear a helmet when riding a motorcycle.
-Tossing items from a moving vehicle is not only a crime, but a life-threatening act of irresponsibility.
+Tossing items from a moving vehicle is not only a crime but a life-threatening act of irresponsibility.